marenow144/group-by-aspect-ratio/README.md

 python group.py --path=<source path> --target=<destination path>
 ```

-- `source path` is required.
+- `--path=<source path>` is required.
 It should point to direcotry with photos
-- `destination path` is optional.
+- `--target=<destination path>` is optional.
 If not given subfolders will be created in source path